Introduction to Online Control: Dynamical Systems

-\chapter{Dynamical systems}
+\chapter{Dynamical Systems}

-In this chapter we return to the general problem of control from definition \ref{def:generic-control}, i.e. choosing a sequence of controls to minimize a sequence of cost functions.
-Before moving to algorithms for control, it is important to reason about what kind of solutions are even possible.
+In this chapter, we return to the general problem of control from Definition \ref{def:generic-control}: choosing a sequence of controls to minimize a sequence of cost functions.
+Before moving on to algorithms for control, it is useful to ask what kinds of goals are natural and what kinds of guarantees are even possible for a dynamical system.

-For this reason we consider several natural examples of dynamical systems, and reason about what constitutes desirable behavior.
-This will help us understand the kinds of observations and control objectives that are feasible and natural in real applications.
+To that end, we consider several examples of dynamical systems and introduce a few basic solution concepts, including equilibrium, stability, stabilizability, and controllability.
+These examples also illustrate the kinds of observation models and control objectives that arise in real applications.